luminoracore/luminoracore/README.md

 - 🎭 **Dynamic Personalities** - Adapts tone based on relationship level
 - 📊 **Sentiment Analysis** - Analyzes conversation mood and satisfaction
 - 🔄 **Personality Evolution** - Learns and improves over time
+- 🗄️ **Flexible Storage** - Works with ANY database (DynamoDB, SQLite, PostgreSQL, Redis, MongoDB)
+- ⚙️ **Auto-Configuration** - Automatically detects and adapts to your existing database schema

 ### How It Works